Cardinal Stefan Wyszynski University in Warsaw - Central Authentication System

 Strelau, J., Doliński D. (2008).
 Psychologia.
 Podręcznik Akademicki.
 Tom 2. (rozdział 10).
 Gdańsk: GWP.

-Classes in period "Summer semester 2023/24" (in progress)
+Classes in period "Summer semester 2023/24" (past)

 Time span: 2024-02-15 - 2024-06-30